approvals/ApprovalTests.cpp/doc/Features.md

 Very often, the `SourceFileName` and the `test_case_name` are redundant, meaning that what you would like is `SourceFileName.test_case_name.test_name`

-By default, Approval Tests will do this if `test_case_name` is completly contained within `SourceFileName`, meaning it is a sub-string.
+By default, Approval Tests will do this if `test_case_name` is completely contained within `SourceFileName`, meaning it is a sub-string.

 ### Customizing